Prophet-Barnes/Intruder-Detection-and-Alert-System/README.md

 The program will also create a folder by the name 'best_one' to retain the best epoch for our neural network.

 conf.ipynb consists of credentials of the Twilio account and the Telegram bot and Channel IDs that are used for sending alerts.
-Edit the file by filling the missing values with personal credentials.
+Edit the file by filling the missing values with your personal credentials.